wesgarbee/austincodingacademy.com/_posts/2019-04-13-5-awesome-apps-you-can-create-with-c.md

 C# (pronounced See-Sharp) is a popular and modern programming language created by Microsoft in 2000 alongside their .NET framework.
 They wanted a more flexible language to build a variety of secure and robust modern applications for Windows, web servers, tablets, and phones.
 It is now arguably one of the most valuable programming languages in the world to know, and even had a mascot named Andy, who has now since retired in the green pastures of Mascot Hills, Florida.

 C# is an object-oriented programming language that is commonly used with Microsoft’s .NET framework.
-Many of the advantages and features of C# are tied closely to .NET, which is why we teach them together in our [C# courses](https://austincodingacademy.com/courses).
+Many of the advantages and features of C# are tied closely to .NET, which is why we teach them together in our [C# courses](https://austincodingacademy.com/csharp/).

 C# applications and programs run on top of the .NET framework, so that whatever you create can take advantage of the services and programming interfaces that the framework provides.

 These programming interfaces include the ability to save information in a database, read information from an XML file, as well as cryptography, configuration, network communications and all the basic core features that nearly every application or program needs.

-## Why should you learn C#
+## Why You Should Learn C#

 C# is a useful and flexible language with very expressive syntax that is easy and simple to learn.
 It shares many similarities with other object-oriented languages, and if you are also familiar with C, C++, or Java, you should pick it up very quickly.

-Since the release of Window 8, has picked up quite a bit of popularity.
-It is currently on Version 5.0.
-This table summarizes the different versions and features:

 The vast majority of third party apps in the Windows app store are written in C#, and is widely considered the future of Windows application distribution.
 In short, C# has a very bright future within the Windows universe.

 Being productive in [C# can also land you a job](https://www.indeed.com/jobs?q=C%23+Net+Developer&l=Texas).
 The U.S. Bureau of Labor Statistics (BLS) is predicting that between 2014 - 2024, employment of software developers is [projected to grow 17 percent from 2014 to 2024](https://www.bls.gov/ooh/computer-and-information-technology/software-developers.htm), much faster than the average for all occupations.
-The median annual wage for software developers was $100,080 in May 2016.
+The median annual wage for software developers was[ $101,790 in 2017.](https://money.usnews.com/careers/best-jobs/software-developer/salary)

 C# jobs are abundant and pay well, and if you are fluent in C# and the .NET framework, you can create some awesome technology.